 |Input & Output||2||2 × 3|

 Evaluation:Two sets were graph-based and two sets were table-based.
 Table based graph on Delhi/Mumbai was easy.
 In the LR section, circular based block was difficult while input output set was comparatively easier.
 For DI, like QA, the questions usually carry 3 marks per question.
 In comparison to previous years, IIFT paper had a more calculation intensive.
 In a nutshell, you should carefully select the sets you wish to target in the exam.
 You could also try to solve easy questions from different sets and leave the questions that demand a lot of calculation work.

 The major areas from which questions may be asked are, analytical reasoning, coding - decoding, series, syllogism, input-output and verbal reasoning i.e. statements - assumptions and courses of action.
 In order to have balanced attempt, you should learn and practice the basic concepts of all the topics of reasoning with special attention to the above-mentioned areas.

 Within analytical reasoning, there are sets on decision making, which if attempted carefully may easily give 100% accuracy and make your chances brighter for clearing the cut off for this section.
 The syllogism questions are also generally of a relatively easy level.
 Hence, a careful selection of the questions to be attempted in each of the section is the key for clearing the cut-off and getting a great score!

-In IIFT, the marks per question in the reasoning section were 0.75.
-Generally questions based arrangement; selection criteria and mathematical operators are the easy ones in this section and should be solved first.
+Generally questions based on arrangements; selection criteria and mathematical operators are the easy ones in this section and should be solved first.
 Also, since this section is relatively easy one, you should try to maximize your score in this section.